 Dell has acquired backup software

-company AppAssure, whose technology focuses on protecting virtual
+company AppAssure, whose technology focuses on protecting virtual, physical and cloud infrastructures.

 The AppAssure acquisition will beef up Dell's storage and software strategy.
 Specifically, the product will roll into Dell's portfolio of Storage Area Network and Network Attached Storage solutions, based on its Fluid Data architecture.